NordicPlayground/puck/_posts/2014-08-05-Introducing-Pucks.md

 Only the imagination sets limits for what this system is able to do.

 As a showcase of how powerful pucks can be, we have created three pucks.
-These works together with the smart device, and as an extention, with eachother.
+These work together with the smart device, and as an extension, with each other.
 We have tutorials on how each of these pucks are made and you will find them on this webpage.

 > picture of cube puck